 Caution: Saboteurs ahead

-As Glassdoor’s Abby Churnow-Chavez writes, there are a variety of signs of ill health within a team.
-He team’s studies suggest that in the very worst cases, your culture may literally be tearing itself apart from the inside.
+As Glassdoor’s Abby Churnow-Chavez writes, there are various signs of ill health within a team.
+The team’s studies suggest that in the very worst cases, your culture may literally be tearing itself apart from the inside.
 “We named the worst of the worst Saboteur Teams because, on them, someone is always working against at least one of their teammates.”

 A team at war

 Warning signs of Saboteur Teams include suspicion, mistrust – and members openly complaining about one another.
-Or indeed, spending as much time watching their backs as actually doing productive work.
-In such teams, destructive behaviour is rife: “Teammates would be perfectly happy to see others on the team fail,” she writes.
+Or, indeed, spending as much time watching their backs as actually doing productive work.
+In such teams, destructive behaviour is rife: “Teammates would be pleased to see others on the team fail,” she writes.
 “They criticize and point out the faults and failures of fellow team members.”
 In this environment, morale will suffer, good people will quit, and risk-taking and innovation will plummet.